 In February 2023, NCLC issued \$600.0 million aggregate principal amount of 8.375% senior secured notes due 2028 (the "2028 Senior Secured Notes").
 The 2028 Senior Secured Notes are jointly and severally secured by first-priority interests in, among other things and subject to certain agreed security principles, thirteen of our vessels that also secure the Senior Secured Credit Facility.
 The 2028 Senior Secured Notes are guaranteed by our subsidiaries that own the vessels that secure the 2028 Senior Secured Notes.
 NCLC may redeem the 2028 Senior Secured Notes at its option, in whole or in part, at any time and from time to time prior to February 1, 2025, at a "make-whole" redemption price, plus accrued and unpaid interest and additional amounts, if any, to, but excluding, the redemption date.
-NCLC may redeem the 2028 Senior Secured 1, 2025, at any time and from time to time on or after February 1, 2025, at the redemption price plus accrued and unpaid interest and additional amounts, if any, to, but excluding, the redemption date.
 NCLC may redeem the 2028 Senior Secured Notes at its option, in whole or in part, at any time and from time to time on or after February 1, 2025, at the redemption prices set forth in the indenture governing the 2028 Senior Secured Notes plus accrued and unpaid interest and additional amounts, if any, to, but excluding, the redemption date.
-At any time and from time to time prior to February 1, 2025, NCLC may choose to redeem up to 40% of the aggregate principal amount of the 2028 Senior Secured Notes with the net proceeds of certain equity offerings, subject to certain restrictions, at a redemption price equal to 108.375% of the principal amount of the 2028 Senior Secured nupaid interest to, but excluding, the redemption date, so long as at least 60% of the aggregate principal amount of the 2028 Senior Secured Notes issued remains outstanding following such redemption.
+At any time and from time to time prior to February 1, 2025, NCLC may choose to redeem up to 40% of the aggregate principal amount of the 2028 Senior Secured Notes with the net proceeds of certain equity offerings, subject to certain restrictions, at a redemption price equal to 108.375% of the principal amount of the 2028 Senior Secured Notes redeemed plus accrued and unpaid interest to, but excluding, the redemption date, so long as at least 60% of the aggregate principal amount of the 2028 Senior Secured Notes issued remains outstanding following such redemption.
 The 2028 Senior Secured Notes pay interest at